 - Importing new users - Useful for immediately starting with Email Campaigns & SMS Campaigns without waiting for Mobile/Web SDK integrations

 - Updating existing users - Enables you to update specific user attributes for existing users in MoEngage.
-This is useful for when you are running campaigns which are segmented or personalized on these user attributes, like sending notifications with unique coupon codes.
+This is useful for when you are running campaigns that are segmented or personalized on these user attributes, like sending notifications with unique coupon codes.

 This feature is accessible from Segment -> Import Users.